 Those at higher risk of COVID-19...Including those who are 65+.
 Or who have underlying medical conditions (weakened immune system, heart conditions, diabetes).
-Fully vaxxed people under this category may still be vulnerable to the virus.
+Fully vaxxed people who fall under this category may still be vulnerable to the virus.
 So, it’s important to take basic preventative measures.
-Btw, people who fall under this group are eligible for a COVID-19 booster shot.
+Btw, people who are in this group are eligible for a COVID-19 booster shot.
 We’ve got more on that here.

 Young children...Many are now eligible for a vaccine.
-The FDA and CDC have given Pfizer/BioTech’s vaccine the green light for emergency use in kids aged five to 11.
-And shots may be available as soon as this week.
-(Remember: Starting in the summer, adolescents aged 12-15 are eligble to get a dose of Pfizer's shot.)
+The FDA and CDC have given Pfizer/BioTech’s vaccine the green light for emergency use in kids aged five to 11 — which are available now.
+(Remember: Starting in the summer, adolescents aged 12-15 became eligible to get a dose of Pfizer's shot.)

 In the meantime, the CDC recs that unvaxxed family members — including children ages two and older — wear a mask indoors.
 If younger than two, it’s best to limit visits with people who aren’t vaccinated.
 And keep children at a safe distance from others in public.

-Side note: The CDC’s also recommending people six months and older get a flu shot.
+Oh, and health experts have given people the 'all clear' to get vaxxed against COVID-19 and the flu at the same time.
 And says curbside or drive-thru vax clinics might be the best way to go.
 Especially in communities with high transmission of COVID-19.
 Oh, and... health experts have given people the 'all clear' to get vaxxed against COVID-19 and the flu at the same time.

 If you’re vaccinated, there are steps you should still take to stay safe.
 Wear a mask on public transportation (it’s a requirement).
 And monitor yourself for any COVID-19 symptoms after your trip.
 The CDC suggests that those traveling with unvaxxed kids for the holidays take short road trips.
 And if you have to fly, consider picking a flight that doesn’t require layovers.
+(Also, watch out for increased flight cancellations.)
 If you’re unvaxxed, get tested before and after your trip to ensure you’re good to go.
 And, when in doubt, follow the 2020 motto: mask up, social distance, and wash your hands.